 New Hope has embraced a vision a mission statement proclaiming that we are the Great Commission church where Jesus is glorified, disciples are multiplies, saints are edified and the Kingdom is magnified.
 We are truly about the King’s business, until the King comes.

-May the Lord be praised for over eighty years of service to Him and to our community.
+May the Lord be praised for over ninety-five years of service to Him and to our community.